tshivanshu358/CODTECH-TASK3/README.md

 Key Activities: Here are the steps how I containerized my web app written in golang.

-        1. We write a sime web-application in golang.
-You can see that in main.go file
+        1. We write a simple web-application in golang.
+You can see that in main.go file.
+The web-app returns Hello World when main file is run and we expose this on port 8080 so whenever we run the code in local system than, we can access this web-app on browser using localhost:8080